gabeklein/expressive-mvc/README.md

 ### Step 1

-First, create a class to extend `Model` and shape it to your liking.
+Create a class to extend `Model` and shape it to your liking.

 ```js
 class Counter extends Model {